Sun Sentinel | Author Scott Luxor | December 15, 2022

 All Saints Episcopal Church in Fort Lauderdale is helping those with low or no income meet one of their most basic needs — clean clothes.

-The Rev. Leslie Hague, also known as Mother Leslie, and Richard Markiewicz, the church’s senior warden, created a new ministry called Laundry Love South Florida in 2019.
+The Rev. Leslie Hague, also known as Mother Leslie, and Richard Markiewicz, the church’s former senior warden, created a new ministry called Laundry Love South Florida in 2019.
 They were inspired by the national organization that was created 20 years ago to help people in need get their clothes and linens washed for free.

 All Saints Episcopal now has events once a month at The Laundry Spot at 1410 N. Federal Highway in Hollywood.
 The laundromat has become the main venue for the church’s outreach.
 During the first two months of 2022, volunteers helped over 50 individuals and families wash and dry over 1.5 tons of bedding and clothing.